ibm-cloud-docs/Cloudant/tutorials/create_query.md

 ## Creating a query

-Queries allow you to extract your data from Cloudant.
+Queries allow you to extract your data from {{site.data.keyword.cloudant_short_notm}}.
 A well-written [query](../api/cloudant_query.html#query) can narrow your search and its results to include only the data you want.